pegahchavoshi/Global-COVID-Vaccine-Tracker/README.md

 <img width="119" alt="Screenshot 2023-04-21 120632" src="https://user-images.githubusercontent.com/94572320/233715413-2ef04177-0a1a-47f6-9fe5-6d6df45b5670.png">
 </p>

-In addition to the information provided earlier, the Global COVID Vaccine Tracker dashboard also includes a scatter plot visualizing the relationship between COVID-19 vaccine administration and the Gross Domestic Product (GDP) per capita of each country.
+In addition to the information provided earlier, the Global COVID Vaccine Tracker dashboard also includes a scatter plot visualizing the relationship between the COVID-19 vaccine administration and the Gross Domestic Product (GDP) per capita of each country.
 The scatter plot is intended to provide insight into how a country's economic development may be related to its COVID-19 vaccine administration.

 <p align="center">
 <img width="602" alt="Screenshot 2023-04-21 121855" src="https://user-images.githubusercontent.com/94572320/233717492-98019021-a4c0-49a0-8f98-a1b1f0318e20.png">